 After the War

 Howard returned home to a life of wealth.
 By war’s end his plantations consumed much of what is today modern Baltimore.
-He would marry Margaretta ‘Peggy’ Oswald Chew, daughter of Chief Justice Chew of Pennsylvania in 1787 (owner of the famous Chew Mansion to which the Battle of Germantown raged around).
+In 1787, he would marry Margaretta ‘Peggy’ Oswald Chew, daughter of Chief Justice Chew of Pennsylvania (owner of the famous Chew Mansion to which the Battle of Germantown raged around).
 This union allows one to speculate on how Howard spent his time around Philadelphia ten years earlier in the fall of 1777 and following years before being sent south in 1780.
 He soon built a massive estate and mansion in Baltimore on Calvert Street (the home was razed in 1875 to expand Calvert Street).

 Howard’s fellow officers considered him to be among the finest officers the American Army could field.
 Light-Horse Harry Lee wrote of him: “We have seen him at the Battle of Cowpens seize the critical moment and turn the fortune of the day…He was justly ranked among the chosen sons of the South.”
 General Greene wrote: “Colone Howard is as good an officer as the world afforded, and deserves a statue of gold, no less than the Roman or Grecian heroes.”
-Howard finally received that silver metal Congress promised for Cowpens in 1790.
+Howard finally received that silver medal Congress promised for Cowpens in 1790.

 Howard may have retired from the military, but not from public life.
 He served as a delegate to the Continental Congress in 1788.
 Became Governor of Maryland from 1788-1791.
 A U.S. Senator from 1796-1803.
 And was one of the Federalist Party’s leaders who ran an unsuccessful attempt as Vice President in 1816, losing to James Madison’s ticket.
 On October 12, 1827, at age seventy-five, he died at his Belvidere home in Baltimore.
 He was buried at Saint Paul’s Church Cemetery with full dignitary and military honors.